-1430 ENGLISH IV AP Full Year Grade 12 5 Credits
+1430 ENGLISH IV AP

-This course prepares students for the Advanced Placement test in Language and Composition.
-The course is for students who are highly motivated, eager readers whose writing is controlled and incisive.
-Students write frequent essays and read approximately ten books in addition to the seven that are required as summer reading.
+5 Credits This course prepares juniors and seniors for the Advanced Placement test in Language and Composition.
+This course is for students who are highly motivated, eager readers whose writing is controlled and incisive.
+Students write frequent essays and read a wide variety of non-fiction books and essays from well-renowned writers from the 18th through 21st centuries.
 Students must have the desire to apply higher level thinking skills and a great deal of effort toward academic work in class and independently.
-This is an accelerated course with a demanding workload.
+This is essentially a college course offered in high school so the workload is demanding.